pixist/imgProcessingWebserver/README.md

 # imgProcessingWebserver
-Webserver that supports some image processing functions in C
+Webserver that supports image processing functions in C

-Akta Webserver For Image Resize

 CONTENTS OF THIS FILE
 ---------------------